-We aim to provide a broad and balanced and also focused curriculum which is appropriate and relevant for each student.
-At this point in Year 9, students can choose from a range of courses and combine these to form their option pathway through Years 10 and 11.
-Making the right choices as part of an informed decision and committing to these choices is very important, so as to avoid disruption and change during Year 10, which may not be possible.
+We aim to provide a broad, balanced and also focused curriculum which is appropriate and relevant for each student.
+At this point in Year 9, students can choose from a range of courses and combine these to form their curriculum choice pathway through Years 10 and 11.
+Making the right choices as part of an informed decision and committing to these choices is very important, so as to avoid disruption and change during the very early part of Year 10, which may not be possible.